saurabhgup98/task-manager-react-app/README.md

 # task-manager-react-app
-Task Manager frontend application using the react along with the responsiveness
+Task Manager responsivefrontend application using the react.